czirakim/Powershell.Test.stuff/README.md

 # Powershell.Test.stuff

-These are some scripts that can be used to test access to URLs, file shares, RDP access, SSH access.
+These are some scripts that can be used to test access to URLs, file shares, RDP access, and SSH access.
-<br>These can be useful when you need to test access from a new/remote office,
+<br>These can be useful when you need to test access from a new/remote office,remote VPN user, home office, etc.
-remote vpn user, home office etc.
 <br>For testing URLs, it is using curl.exe and not the curl alias.
 <br>
 <br> conn_test.ps1 - is a script for testing access to the Internet.
-It pings different dns servers and it shows you your public IP.
+It pings different DNS servers and it shows you your public IP.
-<br> dns_testing.ps1 - is a script that check the domain names from a list of URL.
+<br> dns_testing.ps1 - is a script that checks the domain names from a list of URLs.
 <br> vpn_testing_ps1 - is a script that tests access to URLs, file shares, RDP access, SSH access